saltsthlm/zombies-marcusradell/readme.md

 You can refactor (tidy up) your code at any point in time, but try to do it after you have passed a new test.
 Basically, do one thing at a time in micro-steps.

+Run `npm run watch-test` while developing.
+The script will rerun when you save your files.

 ## References

 This material is based on this article: http://blog.wingman-sw.com/tdd-guided-by-zombies.